 If your loved one is in the market for a newer car, they may be able to take advantage of safety features that are beneficial for their particular situation.
-To help people navigate the sometimes overwhelming options, AAA has created a list of features that can be beneficial for various conditions, including cognitive decline, diminished vision, limited upper body strength, arthritic hands, short stature and obesity, and decreased leg strength.
-This informational brochure can be located here: Smart Features for Older Drivers
+To help people navigate the sometimes overwhelming options, AAA has created a list of features that can be beneficial for aging drivers.
+This informational brochure can be located here: Advanced Driver Assistance Technology for Older Driver Safety

 How can you help?

 - Help your loved one learn how to use the newer safety technologies.